Skip to main content

 Santa Cruz (Tropical Lowlands)

-The eastern lowlands feature cassava and tropical flavors.
-Majadito has earned legendary status with its pre-Columbian roots.
-The Amazon region offers fresh fish like Surubí and Pacu, served with rice, yucca, and plantains.
+The eastern lowlands cook with cassava and tropical produce.
+Majadito, with its pre-Columbian roots, is the dish people associate with the region.
+From the Amazon come river fish like surubí and pacú, served with rice, yucca, and plantains.

 Cultural Significance: